 Nike Air Trainer Mid SOA History

-When someone speaks of tennis, it would most likely lead to one American athlete who won several Grandslam championships in his time.
+When someone speaks of American tennis, it would most likely lead to one American athlete who won several Grandslam championships in his time.
 Why bring up that topic?
 Well, McEnroe is a proud user of the very first Nike Air Trainer shoe which was still a prototype during its initial public release.
 It was a dream come true for both McEnroe and Nike to have a collaboration this promising and the two parties know very well that it was a mutual relationship.

 Tinker Hatfield was the person behind the creation of the Nike Air Trainer and would go without saying that he was successful in doing so.
 Noticing the on-going trend of bringing specific shoes for a particular activity, Hatfield conceptualized footwear that bears a multi-platform function able to tackle the varied environments of basketball, running, cross-training, weight-lifting, and aerobics.